Investors establishing a domestic limited liability company must follow these steps. It is recommended to use an attorney-at-law for this process.

 There are both direct and connecting flights to and from North America, Europe and the rest of the Caribbean.

 Antigua's main international port for cargo is the commercial pier at Deepwater Harbour in St John's.
 It has a draught of 35 feet.
 Facilities including container handling services.
 Offloading and customs clearance usually takes place within the day.
-Customs uses the Asycuda system.
+Customs uses the ASYCUDA system.
+The Harbour is presently being redeveloped to the tune of US$90 million with funding from China Exim Bank.

 |Relevant institutions||Antigua and Barbuda Port Authority|